top of page

 fabric scraps and and embroidery hoop on the table

-The Inspiration Behind Mediterranean Summer
+The Inspiration Behind a Mediterranean Summer

 The Mediterranean region boasts breathtaking views, from azure waters to sun-drenched hills stacked with olive trees.
 My ambition with this piece is to capture that beauty using a fabric collage technique that focuses on bold colors rather than intricate patterns.
 I will create a piece full of life, vibrancy, and energy—just like a hot summer day.